jazzlanders0111-hash/Olist-B2B-Sales-Funnel-Analysis/README.md

 | Oct 2018 | 21 |
 | Nov 2018 | 6 |

-- Closings extend to November 2018 even though MQL capture ends June 2018 — confirms the funnel lag where leads take weeks or months to close
+- Closings extend to November 2018 even though MQL capture ends June 2018, confirming the funnel lag where leads take weeks or months to close
-- Peak closings in April 2018 (207), followed by a sharp decline — likely reflecting the earlier lead surge in Jan-Mar 2018 working through the pipeline
+- Peak closings in April 2018 (207), followed by a sharp decline, likely reflecting the earlier lead surge in Jan-Mar 2018 working through the pipeline

 ---

 ### C4.
-Conversion rate over time — same-month vs cohort
+Conversion rate over time: same-month vs cohort

 Two approaches are shown here because they answer different questions.
 Same-month compares leads and deals in the same calendar month.
 Cohort tracks each month's leads to eventual close regardless of when that close happened.